Menu

 Fargo Cass Public Health Hero Image

-Fargo Cass Public Health’s Health Promotion Division’s mission is to empower communities and individuals to live safe, active, and healthy lives through education, collaboration and policy.
+The FCPH Promotion Division’s mission is to empower communities and individuals to live safe, active, and healthy lives through education, collaboration and policy.
+Our work in mental health is based on:

-• Work to increase understanding and reduce stigma
+• Working to increase understanding and reduce stigma

-• Partner with community agencies to increase positive emotional wellbeing in our community
+• Partnering with community agencies to increase positive emotional wellbeing in our community

 Suicide Prevention Public Service Announcements